BURN-ADDiCT/helloWorld/README.md

 #DEMO PROJECT
-This is a simple readme file
+This is still a simple readme file

 I've learnt a lot... really!!!